Mons Calpe S.C.: History

 At the start of the 2017–18 season, the Calpeans named Albert Ferri as their new manager.
 However, poor results led to his dismissal in December 2017, and renowned Argentinean manager Luis Manuel Blanco replaced him as first team head coach.
 After Blanco's arrival, the club won 14 of their next 22 matches in all competitions, finishing with a club-high 44 points in the top-flight and reaching the Rock Cup final, losing 2–1 to Europa.

 The 2018–19 season started slowly, but Mons Calpe put together a serious challenge for a European spot, putting together the best season in its short history in the Premier Division.
 The club ended with its highest point total (49) and best position in the league table (4th), only 6 points behind St. Joe's for the last UEFA Europa League berth, despite beating the Saints twice and drawing once in their 3 regular season match-ups.
 The Calpeans also made a deep run in the Rock Cup, beating St. Joseph's again 4–1 in the quarterfinal, but falling short of a second consecutive Cup final after losing 1–0 to Gibraltar United in the semifinal.
 Manager Blanco left his role at the club on 28 May 2019.

 In the 2020–21 season, Mons Calpe qualified for European competition for the first time.
 In 2022, the club also established a farm team in the fourth tier Liga TDP in Mexico, with Mons Calpe S.C.
 Yucatán entering the league.

+In 2023, Mons Calpe entered into an agreement with Gibraltar Wave which would make Gibraltar Wave the affiliate women's team of the Calpeans.